-Dr. Melissa (Missy) Price enters her fourth year as head coach and sixth overall at Nevada.
+Dr. Melissa (Missy) Price enters her fifth year as head coach and seventh overall at Nevada.
 In May of 2010 she graduated with a Ph.D. in sport psychology from the University of Virginia.

 Price's 2012 squad improved with a 7-10-3 record in its first season as a member of the Mountain West.
 Price led the team into the Mountain West Tournament, defeating Boise State 1-0 in the quarterfinal round.

 2011 saw Nevada post a 3-16 overall record in 19 matches in its last season in the WAC.
 In 2010 Nevada was 7-9-3 overall record, with a 2-5-1 conference mark.
 The Wolf Pack went 5-3 at home, 2-5-1 on the road and 0-1-2 at neutral sites.